 Playa Condesa, located in the center of Acapulco Bay near many of Acapulco's popular nightclubs, is the trendiest beach and a good location to enjoy water sports.
-Meanwhile, playas Caleta and Caletilla have gentle waves and are preferred by families with small children, or you can join locals in the know and head out to the lovely beach at Puerto Marques.
+Meanwhile, playas Caleta and Caletilla have gentle waves and are preferred by families with small children.
+Another option is to join the locals at the lovely beach at Puerto Marques.

 Explore La Costera

 Stroll Around the Zocalo

 Officially known as the "Plaza Juan Alvarez," this is the main public square in Acapulco's old city, a tree-shaded plaza where locals and tourists congregate, particularly in the evenings and on weekends.
-You'll find the central Acapulco cathedral here as well as plenty of places to eat and shop, and within walking distance, you can visit Acapulco's traditional Mercado El Parazal, the Malecón, La Quebrada, and the Marina.
+You'll find the central Acapulco cathedral here as well as plenty of places to eat and shop.
+Within walking distance is Acapulco's traditional Mercado El Parazal, the Malecón, La Quebrada, and the Marina.

 Take a Glass-Bottom Boat Ride to Isla La Roqueta